 It is possible to upload tracks in bulk to your Live365 media library.
 You can log in via the FTP client using your FTP Username and FTP Password provided here.
 Be sure that all your tracks are correctly tagged with Title and Artist information before uploading.

 This is your station’s direct play URL.
-Can you input this URL into any MP3 player to listen to your station’s stream from anywhere in the world.
-This is the URL you will register with the many internet radio directories to share your station with online radio aggregators such as TuneIn, Spinitron, iTunes, etc.
+You can input this URL into any MP3 player to listen to your station’s stream from anywhere in the world.
+This is the URL you will register with the many internet radio directories to share your station with online radio aggregators such as TuneIn, Spinitron, Radio Garden, iTunes, etc.

 Station Profile and Station ID

-This is a link to your station’s page in the Live365 station directory.
+This is a link to your station’s profile page in the Live365 station Directory.
 Clicking on it will open a new window where you can view your station’s page and public information on the Live365 website.
 Your Station ID is an alphanumeric designation your station receives upon creation.
 While you can change your station name, you cannot change your station ID.

 At the bottom of the Dashboard pane on the left, you will find a list of tracks that are due to be played out.
 On the right, you will find information on the most recently played track.